 Physiotherapy

-As a therapist I analyse physical and mechanical health problems and the circumstances in which they emerged and present themselves.
+As a therapist I of course primairily analyse the physical and mechanical health problems.
+The circumstances in which they emerged and present themselves are extremely importnat though.
 The complete picture doesn’t only give an indication where the balance got lost and problems occurred, it also determines how to solve them and restore the balance.

 During my career as a physiotherapist, I moved from a deepening my knowledge and skills, to a widening of my perspective on health.
 At the start of my career I was the technical therapist that used the skills I learned in school.
 Along the way I started to realise how important the person behind the physical problem was, especially for the healing process.
 Here I really had to catch up and I think that people that I haven’t seen or spoken to after I turned thirty, probably will be very surprised if they would see how I am working no and how and in which direction I developped as a therapist and human being.